TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - Global Admin

 1. Obtain group_name (required), actor_user_id (required), and members (optional: list of user_ids).
+2. Use get_user to validate the role of the user making the request.
-2. Call get_group to verify the group name is unique before creation.
+3. Call get_group to verify the group name is unique before creation.
-3. Call manage_groups to create the new group record.
+4. Then call manage_groups to create the new group record.
-4. If the members list is provided, call manage_group_memberships for each member to populate the group.
+5. If the members list is provided, call manage_group_memberships for each member to populate the group.
-5. Create an audit entry with create_new_audit_trail.
+6. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**